jasperproject/jasper-client/README.md

 The second is the USB device's sound card.
 It has an index of 1.

 Your settings might be different.
-But if you are using Pi 3 with Jessie and have not changed any sound settings, the above situation is likely to match yours.
+But if you are using Pi 3 with Jessie and have not changed any sound settings, the above situation is likely.
 For the rest of discussions, I am going to assume:

 - Build-in sound card, **index 0** → headphone jack → speaker
 - USB sound card, **index 1** → microphone

 The index is important.
-It is how you tell Raspberry Pi where to get sound data from, or where to dump sound data into.
+It is how you tell Raspberry Pi where the speaker and microphone is.

-*If your sound card indexes are different from mine, adjust command arguments accordingly in the rest of this page.*
+*If your sound card indexes are different, adjust command arguments accordingly in the rest of this page.*

 ## Record a WAV file